omar01alaa/RetailStoreSSIS/README.md

 - 📤 Redirected duplicates to a separate destination for further review

 ## 📁 Folder Structure
+1. you have "RetailStore" folder this .
+2. you have "DW_RetailStore.sql" file this file is database has all destinations you need run it on your Microsoft SQl Server.
+3. you have .

 ## 🚀 How to Run